Ahmad Taha Ghani

 Ahmad Taha Ghani is a Pakistani actor, singer and model.
 He appeared in acclaimed television serials such as Parizaad and Jo Tu Chahey.
 He made his film debut with Hassan Rana's 2017 war-epic Yalghaar.

-Early life and education
+Family and education

-Coming from a family with an army background, he is the youngest of three siblings, with a brother and a sister, while in terms of education he has earned a Bachelors in Finance and Management from Australia.
+Coming from a family with an army background, he is the youngest of three siblings, with a brother and a sister.
+He has earned a Bachelors in Finance and Management from Australia.